 In 1973, Health Sciences Centre was established by the government of Manitoba.
-It combined the Winnipeg General Hospital (which included the Women’s Pavilion), the Children’s Hospital, The Manitoba Rehabilitation Hospital, and the D.A.
+It combined the Winnipeg General Hospital (which included the Women’s Pavilion), the Children’s Hospital and The Manitoba Rehabilitation Hospital – D.A.
 Stewart Centre (Respiratory Hospital) into one campus with one administration.
 The Women’s Pavilion was renamed the Women’s Centre in 1973, which was changed to Women’s Hospital in 1979.

 In the mid-1970s, it was acknowledged that the Women’s Hospital required substantial renovations and upgrades in order to continue to deliver excellence in obstetrical and gynecological care.
 In 1978, a commitment was made by HSC to upgrade areas in Labour and Delivery, gynecological operating rooms, and in the Intensive Care Nursery.

 Major renovations eventually took place in 1982 as part of the Women’s Hospital renovation and equipment project.
 The project included completion of a newly integrated Labour and Delivery unit, with five birthing rooms, six labour rooms, three special delivery rooms, and a five bed recovery area.
 There was a High Risk Fetal Assessment and inpatient treatment unit, as well as operating theatres and an infant resuscitation area.
 The new unit incorporated the philosophies of family-centered maternity care, in addition to retaining its role as the principal tertiary care facility for high risk pregnancies in Manitoba.